-All states and territories administer the tests in accordance with nationally agreed protocols.
 The National Protocols for Test Administration provide detailed information on all aspects of the administration of the tests.
+The Protocols manage security of the tests, the test environment and other relevant factors to ensure reliable, nationally comparable results are obtained.
 They specify security requirements and uniform processes and procedures to ensure students complete the tests under similar conditions.
 In cases where individual students require special arrangements to complete the tests these are provided at the school in consultation with the school and the relevant TAA.

 In order to maintain the integrity of the tests, the testing process and ultimately test results, these protocols must be followed carefully.
-Breaches of the National Protocols for Test Administration and allegations of cheating or improper behaviour are taken very seriously, and substantiated cases of improper behaviour will be reported publicly in ACARA's annual Test Incident report.
+Breaches of the National Protocols for Test Administration and allegations of cheating or improper behaviour are taken very seriously, and substantiated cases of improper behaviour will be reported publicly in ACARA's annual test incident report.
 To assist TAAs and schools determine what are appropriate and inappropriate behaviours, a code of conduct is included, along with information on how breaches are dealt with.